lachlansmith/math3205/README.md

 ### Extract

-To extract the solution for plotting but not plot the solution provide the `--extract` argument.
+To extract the solutions x,y placements but not plot the solution provide the `--extract` argument.

 ```
 python main.py --extract